apostrophecms/apostrophe-documentation/tutorials/core-concepts/users-and-permissions/managing-accesss-control.md

 Next, you'll learn how to create more specific groups with more granular permissions.

 In addition to the default groups, Apostrophe has a convention for permissions that supplies prefixes like `edit-` and `admin-` for modules.
-Using these you can create "editors" and "administrators" for specific modules and tools without providing any privileges for anything else..
+Using these you can create "editors" and "administrators" for specific modules and tools without providing any privileges for anything else.

 So, for example, if you have an HR coordinator who needs access to upload important documents to an employee portal, but doesn't need any further access, you could provide the `edit-` and `submit-` permission for files to a group with no other permissions.